 There are many different opportunities within the agriculture program, including participating in hands-on labs, working at the Agriculture Stewardship Center (ASC), and internships available locally, nationally, and internationally.

-- Agriculture: for any of variety of agricultural careers.
+- General emphasis: for a variety of agricultural careers.

 - Agri-business: for a business career in the agriculture industry, farm management, or related business fields.

 - Animal science: for pre-veterinary programs, graduate school, and careers in livestock production or related services.

-- Ag missions: for working in agriculture on the mission field.
+- Missions: for working in agriculture on the mission field.

 - Plant science: for graduate study or a career in agronomy, pest management, or horticulture.

 - Pre-veterinary program: for meeting the requirements of the school you’ll attend.

-- Associate of agriculture: a two-year associate degrees that will help you move directly on to a hands-on job opportunity after graduation.
+- Associate of agriculture or farm operations and management: two-year associate degrees that will help you move directly on to a hands-on job opportunity after graduation.